By the Principles for Ethical Professional Practice Committee

 CANDIDATE REFERRAL

 Guidance: If you receive a request for student referrals, the initial request from the employer should be sent to the college career center so that the position can be posted openly for all qualified candidates.
 If the opportunity is broadly posted, then it is generally acceptable for you to encourage students to apply for the position as well.
-Be mindful, however, that if you do choose to encourage students to apply, you should not limit such encouragement to only one class of individuals, or you could potentially expose yourself and the educational institution to a claim for discrimination.
+Be mindful, however, that if you do choose to encourage students to apply, you should not limit such encouragement to only one class of individuals.
+Doing so could potentially expose you and the educational institution to a claim for unlawful discrimination.

-Rationale: We are required to maintain an environment of equal employment opportunity and act in a fair and nondiscriminatory manner without regard of a student’s race, gender, gender identity, ethnicity, sexual orientation, religion, national origin, disability, age, economic status, or any other classification protected by federal, state, or local law.
-Publicizing opportunities through the career center helps ensure that all students have access to the opportunity, prevents confusion by providing employers and students with one point of contact on campus, allows the career center to build a recruiting relationship with the employer, and helps protect students from employers whose practices may not meet your institution’s recruitment or workplace standards, if any.
+Rationale: We are required to maintain an environment of equal employment opportunity and act in a fair and nondiscriminatory manner without regard of a student’s race, gender, gender identity, ethnicity, sexual orientation, religion, national origin, disability, age, military status, pregnancy, or any other classification protected by federal, state, or local laws governing nondiscrimination in employment.
+Publicizing opportunities through the career center helps ensure that all students have access to the opportunity, prevents confusion by providing employers and students with one point of contact on campus, allows the career center to build a recruiting relationship with the employer, and helps protect students from employers whose practices may not meet your institution’s recruitment or workplace standards.

-Rationale: It may be acceptable for you to assist employers in reaching out to diverse student groups, but you have an obligation to provide a system where all students have access to information about career opportunities, not just those you happen to know.
-There are other legal implications that may be at issue with regard to such requests; consequently, before you provide any information, you should contact the career services center to determine any requirements or limitations.
+It may be acceptable for you to assist employers in reaching out to specific student groups, but you have an obligation to provide a system where all students have access to information about career opportunities, not just those you happen to know.
+There are other legal implications that may be at issue with regard to such requests, including the same nondiscrimination principles discussed above.
+Consequently, before you provide any information, you should contact the career services center and the institution's legal counsel to determine any requirements or limitations.

 PROVIDING REFERENCES

 Guidance: If you are asked by an employer to provide a written or oral reference for a student, either you or the school must have prior written authorization from the student, and you should provide information that is based on facts, not conjecture, and not on personal information unrelated to the student's qualifications for the job in question.
-If you are unclear of what you can and cannot share, contact your career services office for information and direction.
+If you are unclear of what you can and cannot share in providing a reference for a student, contact your career services office or the institution's legal counsel for information and direction.
 NACE’s sample faculty reference letter template provides general guidance that may be useful.

-Rationale: You may expose yourself and your institution to legal liability if you share protected students’ information without their permission, or limit a student’s opportunities through opinion or speculation or by sharing irrelevant information.
+Rationale: You may expose yourself and your institution to legal liability if you share protected information regarding a student without the student's permission, or limit a student’s opportunities through opinion or speculation or by sharing irrelevant information.

 OTHER RESOURCES